rossmc/light-parallax-scroll/README.md

 ```
 .prlx-down, .prlx-up, .prlx-down-right, .prlx-up-spin
 ```
-You may also wish to give the above css classes a relative css position.
+You may also wish to give the above css classes a relative, absolute or fixed css position.

 For parallax background images you only need to give them the css property of:
 ```